mgamble1023/SleepInvestigatoR/README.md

 Example files would read:
 Mouse1_CondtionA_Male_Cohort1_6mo_scores, Mouse1_ConditionB_Female_Cohort1_6mo_scores, etc.

-SleepInvestigator allows you to set either or both id.factor or grouping.factor to 'FALSE' in which case SleepInvestigator will supply NAs for groups and internally delienate animals respectively.
+SleepInvestigator allows you to individually set both id.factor or grouping.factor to 'FALSE' in which case SleepInvestigator will supply NAs for groups and internally delienate animals respectively.

 ## Before you run SleepInvestigatoR